 Inadequate patient tracking and coordination between community health organizations and the traditional public health sector

-D. Patient education and referral for ART at Silom Community Clinic (SCC) in BMCS: The BMCS sought to overcome barriers to HIV prevention and treatment services by providing an environment where HIV prevention and care are normalized, by providing direct education and counseling, by providing diagnostic testing, and by providing referral to centers with the capacity to provide ART.
+D. Patient education and referral for ART at Silom Community Clinic (SCC) in BMCS

+The BMCS sought to overcome barriers to HIV prevention and treatment services by providing an environment where HIV prevention and care are normalized, by providing direct education and counseling, by providing diagnostic testing, and by providing referral to centers with the capacity to provide ART.
 The BMCS provided counseling, education, testing and referral services to all visitors free of charge.
 In-person education and counseling was reinforced by a written informed consent process verifying comprehension of a standardized approved body of knowledge and a written copy provided to participants.
 With regard to referral for treatment, the BMCS informed consent included the following language:

 Informed Consent Language: